directus/directus/docs/guides/sdk/types.md

 # Directus SDK Types

-The Directus SDK provides TypeScript types used for auto-completion and generating output item types, these can be quite complex and can be hard to work with.
-This guide will go over some approaches that can be taken for working with these types and assumes you're working with the SDK in TypeScript 5+.
+The Directus SDK provides TypeScript types used for auto-completion and generating output item types, but these can be complex to work with.
+This guide will cover some approaches to more easily work with these types.

+This guide assumes you're working with the Directus SDK and using TypeScript 5 or later.

-## Setting up the a Schema
+## Setting Up a Schema

-The schema entails a couple of things:

-- A root schema type (the type that is provided to the SDK client)
-- Adding custom fields on core collections
-- A defined type for each available collection and field
+A schema contains a root schema type, custom fields on core collections, and a defined type for each available collection and field.

 ### The root Schema type

-This type should contain **all collections available** including junction collections for many-to-many and many-to-any relations because this type is used as lookup table to determine what the relations are.
+The root schema type is the type provided to the SDK client.
+It should contain **all available collections**, including junction collections for many-to-many and many-to-any relations.
+This type is used by the SDK as a lookup table to determine what relations exist.

-By defining a collection as an array this is considered a regular collection with multiple records, if left away a singular type is considered to be a singleton.
+If a collection if defined as an array, it is considered a regular collection with multiple items.
+If not defined as an array, but instead as a single type, the collection is considered to be a singleton.

-For example:

 ```ts
 interface MySchema {